-This article explores the Ideate and Prototype phases of the Codebots scoping process, and how we used them to build on our ideas for the Climate Action App.
+This article explores the Ideate and Prototype phases of the Codebots scoping process, and how we used them to help build on our ideas for the Climate Action App.

 Once you have validated, understood and observed your problem from the perspective of potential users, you are in a much stronger position to create a more helpful and valuable solution to their problem.
 At this point in our journey, it’s time to ideate on and prototype out a potential solution.